Tan fat looks better than white fat and other cool things I’ve learned these past 50 years.

 I ran around barefoot most of the time with a green hue on my blonde head courtesy of too many hours in the swimming pool; the smell of Hawaiian Tropic sunscreen clinging to my skin.

-I played with Barbies for hours on end and roller skated up and down the streets of our neighborhood, trying to perfect a spin like Lexie on Ice Castles could do.
+I played with Barbies for hours on end and roller skated up and down the streets of our neighborhood, trying to perfect a spin like Lexie on Ice Castles.

 It was a good childhood.
 One with loving parents, lots of friends and not a care in the world.